 It has also been highlighted, in this report, that counties should be allowed to benefit from national assets found and located within their counties.
-The Port of Mombasa, for example, is a massive asset that we benefit from as a country.
-However, it is also logical that Mombasa County, where the asset is located, gets slightly more than what others get out of the activities of this port.
+The Kilindini Port of Mombasa, for example, is a massive asset that we benefit from as a country.
+However, it is also logical that the county of Mombasa, where the asset is located gets slightly more than what others get out of the activities of this Port.
 This is an activity that should be considered.
 It makes sense because this is an asset that makes money for the country.
-The fact that it is in Mombasa, the people there should be allowed to have more direct benefits and feel the impact of the presence of that port in their daily activities within Mombasa County.
+The fact that it is in Mombasa, the people there should be allowed to have more direct benefits and feel the impact of the presence of that Port in their daily activities within Mombasa County.